seastwood/usb-audio-ip-client/README.md

 Note:
 - Tested/works on openSUSE.
 - Tested/works on Fedora 41.
+- No other distrobutions tested
+- This does not connect to any servers, so you will need to periodically check for updates here and download the new executable.

 How to use:
 - You must have ssh, Pipewire, and USBIP installed, enabled and started on the host device.